Enable passwordless sign-in with Microsoft Authenticator

 - Select Done to complete Microsoft Authenticator configuration.

-- In Microsoft Authenticator, choose Enable phone sign-in from the drop-down menu for the account registered.
+- In Microsoft Authenticator, select the account registered.

 - Follow the instructions in the app to finish registering the account for passwordless phone sign-in.

 An organization can direct its users to sign in with their phones, without using a password.
 For further assistance configuring Microsoft Authenticator and enabling phone sign-in, see Sign in to your accounts using the Microsoft Authenticator app.

 Users who aren't allowed by policy to use phone sign-in are no longer able to enable it within Microsoft Authenticator.

 A user can start using passwordless sign-in after all the following actions are completed: